shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step4.md

 	James Dean connected to the instance i-02312aavseq123
 ```

-To parse the logs above, you can use these two parsing rules:
+To parse these logs, you can use the two parsing rules you created earlier:

 The first log matches rule_1 created for Log 1: `%{word:user.name} %{number:user.id} connected in %{word:application_name}.*`